 Most important column¶

-- Racing Quads Size is again most important.
-Ceramic antennas could be less easily damaged, and the reduced range of tucking it inside the frame is fine due to the short flight range.
+- Racing Quads: Size is again most important.
+Ceramic antennas could be less easily damaged, and the reduced range of tucking them inside the frame is fine due to the short flight range.
 An external 2.4GHz antenna dipole is still pretty easy to fit and can be tucked away for a small improvement over the ceramic, but comes with Chance of Choppage.

 Low Noise Amplifier (LNA)¶